paulrobello/parllama/parllama/help.md

 `ctrl+f` can be used to quickly focus the filter input box.
 `ctrl+p` will pull the highlighted model.
 `ctrl+u` will push the highlighted model to Ollama.com.
 Ensure you have your Ollama access key setup.
 See the **Publishing** section for details on how to do this.
-`ctrl+c` will bring up the copy model dialog which will prompt you for the name to copy the model to.
+`ctrl+d` will bring up the copy model dialog which will prompt you for the name to copy the model to.
+`ctrl+c` will jump to chat tab and select the model highlighted model.

 ### Local Model Screen keys